 So Many Choices Yet So Little Time – Planning Your Next Move After Graduation

 You’re about to graduate from college – now what?
 From an MBA to a PhD to working in industry or at a government lab, you have many paths you can choose.
 This session, occurring from 4 PM-5 PM and led by Dr. Deidre Hirschfeld and Dr. Zahra Ghanbari, will feature practical advice to help you select the best path forward.
 Register today!

 Join in this relaxed, casual, and fun atmosphere designed for students, Material Advantage Faculty Advisers, and society volunteer leaders.
 Students are encouraged to wear their school colors.
 Music will be provided.

-This new student-initiated contest is sure to draw a crowd!
-Students create discs from ceramic or glass materials to meet certain specifications and the discs are then thrown into a regulation disc golf basket.
-Each disc will be judged in the categories of furthest distance made and artistic merit (aesthetics).
-The disc that is successfully thrown into the disc golf basket from the farthest distance in the fewest number of shots will be named winner of the Ceramic Disc Golf Contest, and the most aesthetically pleasing/creative disc will be recorded as the “Best Looking” disc.
+This contest is sure to draw a crowd!
+Students create discs from ceramic or glass materials to meet certain specifications, and the discs are thrown into a regulation disc golf basket.
+Each disc will be judged in the categories of farthest distance achieved and artistic merit (aesthetics).
+The disc that is successfully thrown into the disc golf basket from the farthest distance in the fewest number of shots will be named winner of the Ceramic Disc Golf Contest, and the most aesthetically pleasing/creative disc will be recorded as “Best Looking” disc.
 To enter a disc, contact Dr. Brian Gilmore at Brian.Gilmore@pxd.com by Monday, October 8, 2018.

 Student Awards Ceremony

-Congratulate the winner’s of this year’s contests: Material Advantage Chapters of Excellence, Student Speaking Contest, Graduate and Undergraduate Poster Contests, Ceramic Mug Drop Contest, Putter Contest, TMS Superalloys Awards, ASM Materials Design Competition, AIST/AISI Scholarships, and Keramos National Awards.
+Congratulate the winners of this year’s contests: Material Advantage Chapters of Excellence, Student peaking Contest, Graduate and Undergraduate Poster Contests, Ceramic Mug Drop Contest, Ceramic Disc Golf Contest, TMS Superalloys Awards, AIST/AISI Scholarships, and Keramos National Awards.